yU93r/SteamEmu/README.md

 :red_circle:

-**This fork is not a takover, not a resurreccion of the original project, and not a replacement.**
+**This fork is not a takeover, not a resurrection of the original project, and not a replacement.**
-**This is just a personal fork, don't take it seriously.**
+**This is just a fork, don't take it seriously.**
 **You are highly encouraged to fork/clone it and do whatever you want with it.**
-**Don't depend on it as the main source.**

 :red_circle:

+---

+## **Credits**
+Thanks to everyone contributing to this project in any way possible, we try to keep the [CHANGELOG.md](./CHANGELOG.md) updated with all the changes and their authors.

+This project depends on many third-party libraries and tools, credits to them for their amazing work, you can find their listing here in [CREDITS.md](./CREDITS.md).

 ---